 The Common Application has been around since 1975 and is the college application platform most students are familiar with.
 Therefore, many more schools exclusively accept the Common Application or accept both the Common App and the Coalition App.
 Only the University of Maryland, the University of Florida, and the University of Washington only accept the Coalition Application.
 Furthermore, a few schools – such as MIT, Georgetown, CUNY, and the University of California – accept neither the Common App nor the Coalition App, but instead have their own school specific application.

-**New Jersey students should note that Rutgers University is a new member of the Coalition Application this year.
+**New Jersey students should note that Rutgers University is a new member of the Coalition Application.
 Applicants will have a choice to submit the Rutgers specific school application or the Coalition application.**

 Number of Applications: